-Any decision of the Dean of Student Services or such other person as designated by the President may be appealed by the accused or the complainant to an appeals board within five (5) College business days of the date-receipt of the decision.
+Any decision of the Vice President of Student Services or such other person as designated by the President may be appealed by the accused or the complainant within five (5) College business days of the receipt of the decision.
 Such appeals shall be in writing and shall be delivered to the President of the College.